DollieNOMONEY/riel-web/README.md

 # RIEL Web

-**RIEL Web** is a landing page made for Riel agency (as of now).
+**RIEL Web** is a portfolio web site made for Riel agency (as of now).
 The app features a slide-like web, sleek UI and fast, responsive front-end powered by Next.js and Tailwind CSS.

 ---